Free interactive D&D 5e SRD stat block

 How to run Giant Goat

 A giant goat is a mountain hazard with horns, not a planned encounter.
 The party meets it on a switchback trail or a high pasture, and the question is whether they can pass without being charged off the cliff.
-With 19 HP, AC 11, and no listed special actions in the SRD stat block, the goat is not the threat.
+With 19 HP and AC 11, the goat is not the threat.
 The terrain is the threat, and the goat is what tips the party into it.

+Ram is plus 5 for 1d6+3 bludgeoning.
+If the goat moved at least 20 ft. straight toward the target, add another 2d4 bludgeoning and knock it Prone.
 Run it as a single round of pressure.
 Strength 17, walk 40, climb 30, Darkvision 60, Perception 13.
 The goat sees the party coming, gets territorial, and rushes the closest one.
-It does not have a Multiattack or a published horn attack in this block, so call the lone unarmed strike with its strength bonus and adjudicate on the fly: a single d4+3 ram, with a contested Strength push if the path is narrow.
 The dice are nothing.
 The shove off the ridge is everything.
 Set the fall distance before the goat moves.

 Describe the goat's eyes before it charges.
 Horizontal pupils on a creature this big read as wrong, and the table will remember the goat after they have forgotten the trail.